ychen306/asplos-2020-28-ae/README.md

 ```bash
 python3 get-speedup.py
 ```

+To reproduce Figure 10, execute the programs in `nas-<vegen|clang>/bin/*.A,`, which reports their execution times.
+Note that the `is` benchmark reports zero second regardless of which optimizer you use.

 ### Using VeGen as an optimization pass
 There are some boilerplate Clang flags you need to set to use VeGen.